c0mblasterR/c0mblasterR/README.md

 > *"One dot wasn't enough.
 Two dots weren't enough.
 Not three, but four dots..."*

 I am an enthusiast focused on the intersection of hardware and software, exploring the depths of system architecture and logic design.
-I don't just write code; I aim to understand how electrons become logic.

 ---

 ### 🌙 What I'm Building
 - **Hazer:** A hybrid embedded language project blending the efficiency of C with the logic of Python.
 - **Logic Systems:** Crafting low-level architectures and experimenting with Raspberry Pi.
-- **The Journal:** Documenting my engineering journey from a 12-year-old dreamer to a system architect.

 ---